zhanymkanov/marketplace_parser/README.md

 ## Parsed data can be downloaded here:
 https://github.com/zhanymkanov/russian_reviews_dataset
-- Partially cleaned (both row and cleaned versions are available though)
+- Partially cleaned (both raw and cleaned versions are available though)
 - ~120k rows

 # How it works